 A big part of your responsibility as a hospitality business comes in providing reasonable protection against loss hazards.
 There are significant risks to businesses in the hotel and hospitality industry that other businesses don’t face.

-What Affects The Cost Of Hospitality Insurance?
+What Is In The Cost of Hospitality Insurance?

 Just as they affect the risks you face, factors ranging from your establishment’s location, to the type of services you offer, to the size of your hotel, can alter the cost of your hotel insurance.
 If you run a bar and serve alcohol from your hotel, your insurance costs will likely be higher.
 This is also true if you have a pool or have any other attractive nuisance or activity on your premises.